 Header of this form contains buttons for navigating to the home page, navigating between the forms, and more.

-The following commands are accessible on the form:
+The following commands are available in the form header area:

-- Add to Favorites - The star icon allows adding the current form to the list of favorites and deleting it from the favorites (for more details on the work with favorites, see section "Favorites").
+- Add to Favorites.
+The star icon allows adding the current form to the list of favorites and deleting it from the favorites (for more information on the work with favorites, see Favorites section, page ).

-- Get link - Get the navigation link to a form.
-For more information about work with get link dialog, see section " REF _Ref5880277 \h Getting a link".
+- Get link.
+Get the navigation link to a form.
+For more information about work with get link dialog, see section "" on page .